Coding-Doctor-Omar/eScrapeX/README.md

 3. Now you are ready to go!
 Run 'main.py' to launch the app.

 # Features
+## License

+This project is licensed under a proprietary license.
+You may not copy, modify, or redistribute this code without my explicit written permission.
+For inquiries, please contact me at codingdromar@outlook.com

 ### This scraper is a demo.
 It currently contains only 3 categories; however, the code is organized and easily scalable to include the entire eBay website.

 1. This scraper works on the international eBay website (ebay.com).